Citizenship ceremonies

 Book a ceremony

-All citizenship ceremonies are conducted face to face.
+All citizenship ceremonies take place face to face.

 You must attend a citizenship ceremony if you: